 This course has been designed specifically for people who are required to write business reports.
 It concentrates exclusively on the skills you need to make the writing process easier and the resulting document more effective.

-What you will learn on this report writing course
+What you will learn on this business report writing training course

 By the end of the course, you will know how to: